emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

 :::

-## Publish Retained Message with MQTTX Client
+## Publish Retained Message with MQTTX Desktop

-1. Start EMQX and MQTTX Client.
+1. Start EMQX and MQTTX Desktop.
 Click the **New Connection** to create a client connection as a publisher.

    - Enter `Demo` in the **Name** field.
    - Enter the localhost `127.0.0.1` in **Host** to use as an example in this demonstration.